Rosanny Zayas: Early life and education

 Zayas was born in Brooklyn and raised in the Ozone Park neighborhood of Queens, New York to an Afro-Dominican family.
 She attended Forest Hills High School, where she was a member of the choral group and began acting at the encouragement of the drama teacher.

 She received her bachelor's degree from Queens College, where she studied acting under Claudia Fieldstein.
-Zayas graduated from the Juilliard School with her master of fine arts degree, in the program's second graduate class.
+Zayas graduated from the Juilliard School with her master of fine arts degree in the program's second graduate class.
 While at Juilliard, her performance in the titular role of José's Marisol received positive reception and helped her break into the New York theater scene.

 Career

 Zayas appeared in the Public Theater Mobile Unit's 2018 production of A Midsummer Night's Dream as Helena.
 Elisabeth Vincentelli wrote of her performance for the New York Times, "Best is Rosanny Zayas as Helena, who demonstrates nimble comic timing and always seems to be completely in the moment — a rarer ability than you’d think, even among the best actors."

-Since 2019 she been a lead cast member on The L Word: Generation Q as Sophie Suarez, an Afro-Latina producer on Alice Pieszecki's talk show The Alice Show.
+She was a lead cast member on The L Word: Generation Q's three seasons as Sophie Suarez, a Dominican American producer on Alice Pieszecki's talk show The Alice Show.
 When Zayas was a high school student, she was an avid viewer of the original series.

 Zayas has acted in Modern Persuasion, Orange is the New Black, The Code, and Elementary.
-She also has a supporting role in the upcoming mini-series Angelyne and she is a series regular in the upcoming Netflix series Echoes.
+She also has a supporting role in the mini-series Angelyne and she is a series regular in the Netflix series Echoes.